troven/node-nms/README.md

 NodeNMS
 ---------

 A lightweight, event-driven, high-speed, Network Management framework for NodeJS.

-It's acts the engine of meta4nms - a real-time infrastructure analytics application.

-It measures responsive times and can auto-detect devices coming online/offline.
+It measures responsive times and uptime, auto-detect devices, alert when devices come online or go offline.

 Currently, it supports two monitoring strategies - probes and sensors.
 Both strategies are easily extended with super-simple plugins.

+There are 4 main components - Devices, Probes, Sensors and Telemetry.
+They are discussed below.

+It's designed to be embedded into a larger application but it's well suited to head-less DevOps too.

+node-nms is the engine that (will) power "meta4nms" - an open source, real-time, infrastructure analytics application.

 Architecture
 ------------

 The node-nms library is designed to take advantage of NodeJS's event-driven, asychronous architecture.

-It uses non-blocking IO through-out - care should be taken when building Probes and Sensors that they do not block or perform complex algorithms.
+It uses (and requires) non-blocking IO through-out - so care should be taken when building custom Probes and Sensors that they do not cause a deadlock or perform indulgent algorithms.

-There are 4 main components - Devices, Probes, Sensors and Telemetry.
-They are discussed below.

 Installation
 ------------